thestippe/thestippe.github.io/_drafts/statistics/synthetic_control.md

 The dataset used in this work can be found [on Zenodo](https://zenodo.org/records/4566804).

-The authors of the original work, in fact, performed a careful analysis of the control set, while we will limit ourself to the set of countries who were in the OECD organization in 2001 and who had not adopted any
+The authors of the original work, in fact, performed a careful analysis of the control set, while we will limit ourselves to the set of countries who were in the OECD organization in 2001 and who had not adopted any
 $CO_2$ reduction policy before that year.
 We will assume